Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. ChakraCore was updated to version 1.11.14;
-   1. Slightly improved performance;
+   2. Slightly improved performance;
-   2. The `CollectGarbage` method is called synchronously again.
+   3. The `CollectGarbage` method is called synchronously again.

    =============
    DOCUMENTATION